DRA3V50/Network-Threat-Intelligence-Analysis/README.md

 ## 🚨 Status

-This repository is actively maintained and updated as part of an ongoing **network threat intelligence workflow**.
+This repository is actively maintained and updated as part of an ongoing
-Analysis artifacts, correlated indicators, and visual summaries are refreshed on a regular basis to reflect the latest defensive insights.
+**network threat intelligence workflow**.
-The project demonstrates **repeatable, analyst-driven processes** consistent with operational security and intelligence standards.
+Analysis artifacts, correlated indicators, and visual summaries are refreshed automatically.